Mike Onwenu

-Michael Onwenu (/oʊ'wɛnuː/ oh-WEN-oo) (born December 10, 1997) is an American professional football guard for the New England Patriots of the National Football League (NFL).
+Michael Justice Nnamezie Onwenu (/oʊ'wɛnuː/ oh-WEN-oo) (born December 10, 1997) is an American professional football guard for the New England Patriots of the National Football League (NFL).
 He played college football for the Michigan Wolverines, and was selected by the Patriots in the sixth round of the 2020 NFL draft.

 College career

 Playing at Cass Technical High School, Onwenu was the top-ranked recruit in the state of Michigan for his class and committed to Michigan over Alabama, Ohio State and others.
 He played on both the offensive line and defensive line his freshman year; he spent the final three years of his career at right guard, starting in his junior and senior years and earning third-team all-Big Ten Conference honors for both seasons.